vessln/vessln/README.md

 ##   About me:

 📚 I'm Python enthusiast, passionate about innovation and challenging tasks!
-I have interests in data analytics and AI.
+I have interests in backend development, data analytics and AI.

 ### 👩‍💻 Python Web: